joshed-io/reveal-hugo/README.md

 #### slide shortcode

-The slide shortcode lets you set custom HTML and Reveal.js attributes for each slide - things like id, class, transition, background and [much more](https://github.com/hakimel/reveal.js/#slide-attributes).
+The slide shortcode lets you set custom HTML and Reveal.js attributes for each slide - things like id, class, transition, background just to name a few.
 The names are the same as Reveal.js but without the 'data-' prefix.

 Add the shortcode above the slide content, below the `---` separator.
 Do not place content inside of the shortcode.